-Don’t get so carried away with your sprint goals that you forget about your overall product goals.
-Your sprint may take a specific direction depending on current product issues, bug fixes, or customer concerns, but it’s important to remind the team of the big picture.
+Sprint goals should always align with your broader product goals.
+Your sprint may take a specific direction depending on current product issues, bug fixes, or customer concerns, but it’s important to keep an eye on the big picture.

 What happens next?

-Well, now you actually complete the work you planned during the sprint planning session.
-This happens over a two-week sprint, with daily standups to report on how the work is going.
-Each day, the team will discuss what was completed in the past 24 hours, any roadblocks they might have hit, and what the team hopes to accomplish over the next 24 hours.
+The team will discuss what has been done in the past 24 hours, any roadblocks they might have hit, and what the team hopes to accomplish the next day.

-This critical check-in helps the team stay on the same page, helps ensure progress is continually made, and keeps the team on track to meet their sprint goals before time runs out.
+This critical check-in helps the team stay on the same page, helps to ensure the continued flow of work, and keeps the team on track to achieve sprint goals.

-It’s also a chance to demonstrate shippable working product increments to the team and bring in stakeholders for feedback.
-It allows stakeholders to be immersed in your process and gives you valuable insight into whether or not you’re on the right track and what changes you need to make for the next sprint.
-It puts the gears into motion for the next backlog grooming and sprint planning session.
+It’s a chance to demonstrate shippable working product increments to the team, and also an opportunity to bring in stakeholder feedback.
+This feedback gives you valuable insights to assess if you’re on the right track, or need to make changes in the next sprint.
+The sprint review is also excellent preparation for the next backlog grooming and sprint planning session.

-While the sprint review looks at what was accomplished and how to move forward, the retrospective examines your processes, the Scrum framework, and how the team is working together.
+While the sprint review looks at what was accomplished and how to move forward, the retrospective examines your processes and how the team is working together.

 What did you learn during the previous sprint?
-Retrospectives often ask the same three questions in various forms: What went well, what didn't go so well, and what could be improved upon next time?
+While retrospectives can take many forms, the goal is to discover what worked well, what didn't go so well, and what could be improved upon next time.
 Your team will use the insights gathered in the retrospective to improve how you work together and deliver value to customers in the future.

 It’s easy to fall into bad habits, especially as deadlines and product launch dates approach.
 Avoid these common agile planning mistakes to ensure your team is always making the most of the agile methodology and the Scrum process.

 Choosing unattainable goals sets your whole team up for failure.
-Failing to meet your sprint goals sprint after sprint limits your team motivation and morale.
+Failing to meet your sprint goals sprint after sprint is damaging for team motivation and morale.

 Use estimates to set reasonable goals as best you can.
-Consider team capacity, factoring in all of your past knowledge surrounding how long items take, how the team works, and potential roadblocks that could arise along the way.
+Consider team capacity, factoring in your past knowledge of how long tasks take to complete, how the team works, and potential roadblocks that could arise along the way.

 Depending on the tool you’re using to plan and manage your work, it can be difficult to see the contextual detail needed to plan and work with clarity.
-The more items you have, the more difficult and overwhelming it will be to organize and prioritize a flat product map.
-Instead, use tools that allow you to add context, depth, and customer insights with a clean functionality to adapt your map to the needs of your team and stakeholders.
+The more items you have, the more difficult and overwhelming it will be to organize and prioritize.
+Use tools that allow you to add context, depth, and customer insights with clean functionality to adapt your plan to the needs of your team and stakeholders.

 We mentioned this point when we talked about what you need to do to prepare for sprint planning.
 It’s worth mentioning again because it’s a common mistake.

-Is your backlog DEEP?
-Learn about the 4 Characteristics of a Good Product Backlog.
+💡 Learn more: The 4 Characteristics of a Good Product Backlog

-When you plan your sprint, you’ll do everything you can to prioritize the most important tasks for the next two weeks.
+When you plan your sprint, you’ll do everything you can to prioritize the most important tasks for the length of the sprint.
 It’s important to try to stick to the plan as best you can, but you also need to adapt as you acquire new information.

 Be ready to make changes on the fly should you hit roadblocks or acquire new information about customer needs, concerns, or product issues.

-You need to be on the same page as your stakeholders, or you’ll never truly achieve success.
-Just because you’re happy with what you’ve accomplished doesn't mean your stakeholders will be.
+You need to understand the goals and priorities of stakeholders to be successful.
+Just because you’re happy with what you’ve accomplished doesn't mean your stakeholders will too.

 Ensure your stakeholders are brought into your process early and often and help them understand how you work to provide them value.
 Gather feedback from stakeholders regularly to ensure your goals are aligned.
 A good time for this is during the sprint review.
 Just make sure those insights are transferred over to your next planning meeting.

 Retrospectives are the best thing you can do to help your team work better together.
 During a retrospective, you're asking your team to be open and honest about how things went over the course of the sprint so that you can learn from each other.

-More and more teams are running agile meetings virtually, and even though virtual tools have made running agile sprint planning online easier, it still comes with its fair share of challenges.
+The advantages of remote work also bring challenges for collaborative planning.
 No matter the way your team chooses to meet, whether virtually, in person, or a combination of both, it’s important that you choose tools that meet the needs of your team.

 - Tech issues arise no matter how much advanced planning and testing you do.
 Always expect the unexpected.

-- If you have some remote team members, it’s difficult to involve them in the same way, so consider how this might work for your team.
-They won’t be able to read Post-Its as easily, and it will be harder for them to contribute in general.
+- If some of your team members work remotely, it’s difficult to involve them in the same way, so consider how this might work for your team.
+They won’t be able to read a whiteboard or sticky notes as easily, so a digital solution may be best.

 Additional agile resources